Don’t Wait Until Spring! Now is the Right Time to Sell in Ontario

 Another prime market for home sellers is Ottawa.
 The country’s capital is experiencing historically low supply which is driving prices up.
 If you are a buyer considering a move to Ottawa, now could be a good time.
 Even with inflated prices, Ottawa is still an affordable major city.
-The average selling price for a condominium-class property is $310,675, and the average selling price for a residential-class property is $500,306.
+The average selling price for a condominium-class property is $310,675, and the average selling price2 for a residential-class property is $500,306.
 There is an opportunity to sell in one of Ontario’s pricier markets, like the GTA, and buy in the less expensive Ottawa market.

 Hamilton is also seeing a decrease in new listings and an increase in sales, which means there is low inventory on the market.
-There is a lot of competition from buyers and the Realtor® Association of Hamilton-Burlington recommended in their December 2019 Market Update report that now is the opportune time to sell your property in Hamilton.
+There is a lot of competition from buyers and the Realtor® Association of Hamilton-Burlington recommended in their December 2019 Market Update report3 that now is the opportune time to sell your property in Hamilton.

-Kitchener-Waterloo region can hardly keep homes on the market with a low average days on market at 23 days.
+Kitchener-Waterloo region can hardly keep homes on the market with a low average days on market at 23 days4.
 The 10-year average for this region is 38 days.
 KWAR President Colleen Koehler comments, “In 2019, the lack of supply continued to be a hurdle for anyone who was trying to buy their first home, move-up from their current residence, or downsize.
 This ongoing state of the market caused further escalation of home prices in 2019.”
 This is good news for sellers.

 It is also an opportune time to sell in the London region.
 The London region’s overall sales-to-new-listings ratio has been climbing throughout the year; a sales-to-new-listings ratio over 60% is considered by the Canadian Real Estate Association (CREA) to favour sellers.
-Earl Taylor, 2019 LSTAR President, commented, "For the most part of the year, LSTAR's overall sales-to-new-listings ratio hovered around the 70% mark.
+Earl Taylor, 2019 LSTAR President, commented5, "For the most part of the year, LSTAR's overall sales-to-new-listings ratio hovered around the 70% mark.
 However, toward the end of the year its value jumped significantly, to reach 110.1%.
 This means that sellers have the upper hand in home sales negotiations here.
 It also speaks to the high buyer demand and the lack of local housing supply."

 Niagara region is experiencing tight supply, making it an increasingly challenging market for buyers.
-As of December 2019, year-over-year sales prices for detached homes were up 9.1%, townhomes rose 12.9%, and apartments increased 7.1%.
+As of December 2019, year-over-year sales prices for detached homes6 were up 9.1%, townhomes rose 12.9%, and apartments increased 7.1%.
 Impressively, the dollar value of all home sales in December 2019 rose 29% year-over-year.
 Niagara homeowners are in an excellent position to sell.